Call Us TODAY on 020 3588 4240

 A landlord must give 7 days’ notice of enforcement before using CRAR.
 Certified Enforcement Agents (as opposed to other sorts of bailiffs) may enter the property (through an open or unlocked door) to seize the goods once this period has expired.

-Sub-tenants | Using a legislative system similar to CRAR, landlords can still demand sub-tenants to pay rent directly to clear any rent arrears (but 14 days’ notice is required rather than 7).
+Using a legislative system similar to CRAR, landlords can still demand sub-tenants to pay rent directly to clear any rent arrears (but 14 days’ notice is required rather than 7).

-Anti-avoidance | To prevent landlords from modifying, changing, or substituting the CRAR method in order to recover rent arrears, anti-avoidance provisions have been put in place.
+To prevent landlords from modifying, changing, or substituting the CRAR method in order to recover rent arrears, anti-avoidance provisions have been put in place.
 The CRAR method must be followed by landlords.
 Any alternative technique is null and void, as well as potentially illegal.

-How to enact the CRAR process?
+How to Enact The CRAR Process?

-Before pursuing a business tenant for unpaid rent, keep the following in mind:
+Before pursuing a business tenant for unpaid rent, keep the following in mind |

 • At the time the notice is delivered and at the time of enforcement, the arrears must be at least seven days old.